 - Continue to investigate the thought for its positive lesson.
 Just play with the TV.
 Make it weaker and stronger and just continue to play with it and examine it.
 Eventually you will hit a moment of realisation.
 This moment will come out the blue.
 You wont notice it slowly arising, but a moment will come when all of a sudden you are looking at that negative thought in a very different light.
 You will know when this moment comes because you will have a physiological reaction; your body will react somehow.
 You will likely move spontaneously whilst feeling a moment of revelation.
 This is the lesson life is teaching you.
 Once you see the beauty in this once negative thought, realise that life is always right, that a negative thought is only negative because you are not looking at it in the right light.
 This should help with any future negative thoughts.

 All these techniques to stop negative thoughts revolve around the same idea.
-You are teaching your mind to recognise that thoughts aren’t real and that you are the master of the thoughts that run through your mind.
-You are CEO of your own mind.
-If negative thoughts try to convince you that they’re running the show, face them square on and say, “You’re just a thought.
-I’m master of my own mind.”
+You are teaching your mind to recognise that thoughts aren’t real and that you are the master of your own mind.

 Leave a comment and remember to subscribe to our newsletter.